andrew-arkhipov/Grade-Analytics/README.md

 ### File Structure
 `Reports` holds all grade reports.
 The target directory is hardcoded in `utils.py`.

+`utils.py` holds a utilities to help with scraping.

-`selenium_scraper.py` is the actual script.
+`scraper.py` is the actual script.
 To run it, use the below command:
 ```
 python scraper.py
 ```